 As promised, we’ve invited Marcus to share his experience working at Chin Communications as part of the above series.
-(To read part one of the article series, please click here)

 As part of Chin’s ongoing translator development program, as with all of our team, regular in-house and external training takes place, and Marcus is benefitting from this too.
 Already in his short career Marcus has managed two large book publication projects – one a gorgeous 310 page hardcover book for one of the most prestigious winemakers in Australia – Penfolds and the other an Annual Report for a mining & resources client.
 Talk about exciting!
 The training continues with a jam-packed program and ongoing diverse work assignments.
 And below is a brief chat we had with Marcus.